top of page

 Roof spaces offer excellent sun exposure but may be susceptible to excessive wind.
 Despite this drawback, rooftops can be viable outdoor growing locations, provided measures are taken to mitigate wind effects.

-Choosing soil and other media for outdoor cannabis growing:
+Choosing soil and other media for outdoor growing:

 At its core, soil constitutes the uppermost layer of the earth where plants flourish, comprising a blend of organic matter, clay, and rock particles.
-Cannabis plants thrive in soil abundant with organic material, necessitating optimal drainage.
+Plants thrive in soil abundant with organic material, necessitating optimal drainage.

 Direct planting into existing soil requires understanding its composition and making appropriate amendments.
 Conducting a soil test is advisable in this scenario, minimizing complications and offering cost-effective solutions.
 A soil test provides insights into soil composition, pH levels, potential contaminants, and recommendations for soil amendments and fertilization.